Septic System Remediation

 Traditional septic systems are anaerobic and consist of a septic tank, distribution box and a leach field.
 Septic systems are good for a little more than twenty years and then the onset of leach field failure.
 Watch the following video to discover how a septic system works…

 Some homeowners on septic may not be willing to shell out the funds needed for a new septic system or leach field as the city they live in has plans to bring them public sewer.
-Or, the home owner may have plans to sell the property and they just want an economic way of selling and still reaping the equity.
-The first choice some home owners make is to have their leach field jetted.
+Or, the homeowner may have plans to sell the property and they just want an economic way of selling and still reaping the equity.
+The first choice some homeowners make is to have their leach field jetted.
 In some cases, this has worked.
-Or, at least has extended the life of the leach field long enough for the home owner to reach their goal of selling the house.
+Or, at least has extended the life of the leach field long enough for the homeowner to reach their goal of selling the house.